rnajena/sugar/docs/src/tutorial_misc.rst

 .. rubric:: Adaptors

-Sugar provides adaptors to convert to the corresponding sequence objects in the Biopython and Biotite libraries, and vice versa.
+Sugar provides adaptors to convert sequence objects to the corresponding sequence objects in the Biopython and Biotite libraries, and vice versa.

 .. runblock:: pycon